j0hnd/parking/README.md

 # Airport Parking System

+## Requirements
+1. PHP 7.1 or higher
+2. MySQL 5.7
+3. Laravel 5.6 or higher

 ## Installation
 1. git clone the project
 2. *chmod 777 -R* to folders storage and bootstrap/cache